pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 original commodity and converted to one base currency.

-**In part 2 we'll look at how you materialize an investment portfolio strategy and asset allocation using Ledger.** Please leave your email adress if you want a notification once it's published!
+**In part 2 we'll look at how you materialize an investment portfolio strategy and asset allocation using Ledger.** Please leave your email address if you want a notification once it's published!
 I'd also love to hear your feedback about this post and hear suggestions about topics that you'd like to see discussed in depth.
 Reach out to me on Twitter: [@ppnlo](https://twitter.com/ppnlo).
 Or through email: replace the first dot in the domain name with an @.